 But it was 2015 when he could start laying claim to #1 hits, doing so twice that year with “The Hills” and “Can’t Feel My Face.”
 He then teamed up with Daft Punk in 2016 to create “Starboy,” another #1 song.

-Drake, who was born Aubrey Drake Graham on Oct.
+Drake, whose real name is Aubrey Drake Graham on Oct.
 24, 1986, in Toronto, was initially known throughout Canada as a star on “Degrassi: The Next Generation,” portraying a basketball player who was later shot and paralyzed.

 It took a few years of creating music for him to break through, but, once he did, he experienced a tremendous amount of success.